Art vs. Science: 2008–2009: Formation and early EPs

-Art vs. Science's debut self-titled extended play was recorded at Big Jesus Burger studios in Surry Hills with producer Simon 'Berkfinger' Berckelman (Philadelphia Grand Jury) and was released in May.
+Art vs. Science's debut, self-titled EP was recorded at Big Jesus Burger studios in Surry Hills with producer Simon 'Berkfinger' Berckelman (Philadelphia Grand Jury) and was released in May.
 Dan Williams said "We recorded it all in one day, in one session, one mad day; locked ourselves in, with a lot of coffee and a lot of wine.
 We were set up in a room: it was all very minimal, no metronomes; just the producer screaming at us till we got it right."

 The EP peaked at No. 32 on the ARIA Singles Chart, and, in December, it was accredited gold record status by ARIA.

-At the ARIA Music Awards of 2009 the EP was nominated for ARIA Award for Breakthrough Artist – Single.
+At the ARIA Music Awards of 2009, the EP was nominated for ARIA Award for Breakthrough Artist – Single.
 They also received two AIR Award nominations for 'Best Independent Single' and 'Breakthrough New Independent Artist' and won 'Best Independent Dance Album'.
 With their colourful mix of pop, French electro, and rock they won the Fasterlouder Festival Award for 'Best Local Act' in 2009.

-The band's track, "Parlez Vous Francais?", was added to rotation at community radio, Triple J and Nova 96.9.
+The band's track "Parlez Vous Francais?", was added to rotation at community radio, Triple J and Nova 96.9.
 The song was listed at No. 2 on the Triple J Hottest 100, 2009.
 The video for "Parlez Vous Francais?", directed by Alex Roberts, was nominated for 'Australian Music Video of the Year' at the 2009 J Awards.
 By the end of the year Williams had to give up playing drums in his other Sydney band, Philadelphia Grand Jury, in order to concentrate full-time on Art vs. Science.